MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspaddresstostring.md

 ---
 UID: NC:ws2spi.LPWSPADDRESSTOSTRING
 title: LPWSPADDRESSTOSTRING (ws2spi.h)
-description: The LPWSPAddressToString function converts all components of a sockaddr structure into a human readableâ€“numeric string representation of the address.
+description: The LPWSPAddressToString function converts all components of a sockaddr structure into a human-readable numeric string representation of the address.
 This is used mainly for display purposes.
 helpviewer_keywords: ["LPWSPADDRESSTOSTRING","WSPAddressToString","LPWSPAddressToString function [Winsock]","_win32_wspaddresstostring_2","winsock.wspaddresstostring_2","ws2spi/LPWSPAddressToString"]
 old-location: winsock\wspaddresstostring_2.htm
 tech.root: WinSock